petemmccarthy/CV/README.md

 - Analysed monthly complaints data to identify trends and produced reports for senior management

 - Involvement in design requirements, roll out and training across Corporate Banking for new client complaint management system

-#### Barclays Corporate Banking
-*Summer(Jun-Sep) 2000, 2001 and 2002 University internships*

-- Designed successful recruitment campaign for junior vacancies including organising and producing presentation materials and correspondence for applicants

-- Dealt with day-to-day client queries such as calculating available funds and reviewing clients breaching financing agreements

-- Produced the ‘Retail Weekly’ newsletter for internal and external distribution to clients

 Education
 ---